dapr/proposals/20251108-RIS-workflow-purge-ttl.md

 dapr.internal.<namespace>.<app-id>.purge-workflow
 ```

-Upon activation of the reminder, the new purge actor will be activate, call the purge API on the workflow orchestrator actor for the given instance ID, and then deactivate itself.
+Upon activation of the reminder, the new purge actor will be activated, call the purge API on the workflow orchestrator actor for the given instance ID, and then deactivate itself.
-Along with the other workflow actor types, this type will be registered on workflow client connection, and unregistration on workflow client disconnection.
+Along with the other workflow actor types, this type will be registered on workflow client connection, and unregistered on workflow worker client disconnection.

-By using a new actor type, this feature is fully backwards compatible since older clients will not register for this new purge workflow type.
+By using a new actor type, this feature is fully backwards compatible as older clients will not register for this new purge workflow type.

 ```